River Adur: History

 One problem that the shipbuilders faced was the blocking of the mouth of the river with shingle, which was moved along the coast by the tides.
 Harbour Commissioners were appointed in 1760 to resolve the issue, and two attempts to create a new mouth were made, but neither was particularly successful.
 However, in 1816 a new channel was cut through the shingle, and the original course of the river became the Southwick Ship Canal as development work took place over the next forty years.
 Water levels in the canal are maintained by locks at its entrance.

-Following the success of improvements to a number of rivers along the south coast, an Act of Parliament was obtained on 13 August 1807 to allow the river to be improved up to Bines Bridge on the western Adur and to Mock Bridge on the eastern Adur.
+Following the success of improvements to a number of rivers along the south coast, the River Adur Navigation and Drainage Act 1807 (47 Geo.
+3 Sess.
+2. c. cxvii) was obtained on 13 August 1807 to allow the river to be improved up to Bines Bridge on the western Adur and to Mock Bridge on the eastern Adur.
 The Act also authorised the drainage of the lowland levels above Breeding Bridge to be improved.
 Seventy-nine trustees were appointed by the Act to carry out the work, assisted by the Commissioners of Sewers for the Rape of Bramber.
 Finance for the scheme would come from rates levied on owners of land which would benefit from the new drainage scheme.
 The river channel was dredged, the banks were raised, and a towpath was constructed.
-The river was to be made suitable for barges drawing 3 ft of water, and tolls for the use of the river as specified by the Act were very low, but the work was completed, and a navigable depth of 4 ft was achieved.
+The river was to be made suitable for barges drawing 3 ft of water, and tolls for the use of the river as specified by the act were very low, but the work was completed, and a navigable depth of 4 ft was achieved.